asyml/texar-pytorch/README.md

 With the design goals of **modularity, versatility, and extensibility** in mind, Texar extracts the common patterns underlying the diverse tasks and methodologies, creates a library of highly reusable modules and functionalities, and facilitates **arbitrary model architectures and algorithmic paradigms**, e.g.,
    * encoder(s) to decoder(s), sequential- and self-attentions, memory, hierarchical models, classifiers, ...
    * maximum likelihood learning, reinforcement learning, adversarial learning, probabilistic modeling, ...
-   * **pretrained models** such as **BERT**, **GPT2**, **XLNet**, ...
+   * **pre-trained models** such as **BERT**, **GPT2**, **XLNet**, ...

-With Texar, cutting-edge complex models can be easily constructed, freely enriched with best modeling/training practices, readily fitted into standard training/evaluation pipelines, and fastly experimented and evolved by, e.g., plugging-in and swapping-out different modules.
+With Texar, cutting-edge complex models can be easily constructed, freely enriched with best modeling/training practices, readily fitted into standard training/evaluation pipelines, and quickly experimented and evolved by, e.g., plugging in and swapping out different modules.

 <div align="center">
    <img src="https://zhitinghu.github.io/texar_web/images/texar_stack.png"><br><br>